 - Aids movement of fertilizers, liquid, pesticides and more within the soil

 Soil surfactants simply help irrigation water go further to move water and fertilizers quickly and efficiently through different soils.
-Learn more about H2OFlo, ICLs special blend of surfactants.
+Learn more about H2OFlo, ICLs special blend of surfactants with the help of an ICL expert near you.

 1 Brand found